 How to Drain Pipes for Winter?
 A Beginner’s Guide

-Water damage from leaks and frozen pipes that burst is among the most common types of homeowner insurance claims.
+Water damage from leaks and burst frozen pipes is among the most common types of homeowner insurance claims.
 To prevent these damages, homeowners should be on the lookout for leaks in their taps and plumbing.

 However, freeze to your plumbing is often an overlooked cause when discussing water damage.
 If you are going on a winter vacation, or the weather forecast predicts a freezing period, your pipes are likely to freeze over if you don’t take precautions.